miikart/befunnynowresponses/README.md

 Note that this will not help hosting servers, as that's different.

 but Be Funny Now uses Ubuntu as an OS. with UDP as the hosting method.
-Note also that 'Login Into Steam' does not work  as Be FUnny Now Probably does something under the hood.
+Note also that 'Login Into Steam' does not work  as BFN  does something under the hood.

 # how 2 view requests